Learning about effective reputation management is the key to taking control of what the internet says about you or your business.

 Your personal life leaks online when friends post about you, tag you, and expose you to the public.
 A combination of strong privacy settings, monitoring your tags, and communicating with your friends about your boundaries will be the most effective in managing what your name is associated with online.

 4. Your Credit is on the Line

 Think your negative eBay reviews don’t factor into getting a line of credit for your business?
 You’d be wrong.

 Wall Street Journal reported that Fair Isaac Corp, which provides the credit scoring used in more than 90% of lenders’ decisions, says it’s using social media results in that process.
 Additionally, some lending companies are comparing your LinkedIn profile to your loan application to see if they are the same.

-Starting or expanding your business and its funding are increasingly impacted by your search results, online behavior, as well as customer and product reviews.
+Starting or expanding your business and its funding is increasingly impacted by your search results, online behavior, as well as customer and product reviews.

 5. That Reputation Management Service Can Only Do So Much